Polito-Software-Engineering-2-Group-10/ThesisManagement/backend/README.md

     },
     ...
     ```
+- POST `/api/teacher/retrieveCosupGroup`
+    - This API accepts a json object of the form
+    ```json
+    {
+        "cosup_emails": ["<email of the co-supervisors>", ...]
+    }
+    ```
+    - It will return a list of groups that contain all the co-supervisors in the given list.
+    ```json
+    [
+        "group1", "group2", ...
+    ]
+    ```
+- DELETE `/api/teacher/deleteProposal`
+    - This API accepts a json object of the form
+    ```json
+    {
+        "proposalId": <id of the proposal>
+    }
+    ```
+    - It will delete the proposal with the given id from the database.
+    - It will return 400 if the proposal has been already assigned to a student and 500 if email notifications fail.
 - GET `/api/thesis/types`
     - This API will return all the unique thesis types in the database, as a list of strings.
     ```json